 He used very hard 4 strength reeds, although he may have begun using softer reeds in the 1950s.

-Parker (profiled here in our list of best bebop players) is testament to the fact that, with enough hard work and practice, you can sound good on any saxophone and setup!
+Parker (profiled here in our list of best saxophone players of all time is testament to the fact that, with enough hard work and practice, you can sound good on any saxophone and setup!

-Coltrane achieved his distinctive, harsh-but-beautiful tenor sound with the help of a metal mouthpiece.
+Coltrane achieved his distinctive, harsh-but-beautiful tenor saxophone sound with the help of a metal mouthpiece.

 He experimented with various Otto Link Tonemasters, which are noted for their projection and durability, usually with a relatively narrow 5 or 6 facing, in tandem with fairly hard Rico reeds.